-Additionally, for hydropower, Pakistan's current installed capacity is approximately 19,845 MW, with hydroelectric power accounting for roughly 20%.
+Additionally, Pakistan's installed capacity was approximately 19,845 MW in 2016, with hydroelectric power accounting for roughly 20%.
 Much of the remainder is thermal, powered primarily by petrol and oil.
-According to a 2006 US Department of Energy analysis, the country's per capita energy consumption is predicted to be 14 million Btu, which is almost the same as India's but a fraction of other industrializing economies in the region such as Thailand and Malaysia.
-Furthermore, Pakistani government should also establish capacity building and workforce development programs for the locals where people of areas could be trained in skills needed for participating in solar energy development.
-For instance, training in forms of technicians and engineers as well as policy makers to assist them in the planning, installation and undertaking required maintenance of solar energy system throughout Pakistan would be good choice.
+According to a 2006 US Department of Energy analysis, the country's per capita energy consumption is predicted to be 14 million Btu, which is almost the same as India's but a fraction of other industrializing economies in the region, such as Thailand and Malaysia.
+Furthermore, the Pakistani government should also establish capacity-building and workforce development programs for the locals, where people from these areas can be trained in the skills needed for participating in solar energy development.
+For instance, training technicians, engineers, and policy makers in the planning, installation, and maintenance of solar energy systems throughout Pakistan would be a good choice.

-To sum up, by following this policy recommendation, Pakistan can certainly decrease the carbon emission and dependence on fossil fuels which are the major causes for the current energy insecurity.
-This will also lead to a sustainable energy future to maintain environmental security and improved energy security for coming generations.
+To sum up, by following this policy recommendation, Pakistan can certainly decrease its carbon emissions and dependence on fossil fuels, which are the major causes of the current energy insecurity.
+This will also lead to a sustainable energy future to maintain environmental security and improved energy security for the coming generations.